Dorothee Mields: Contemporary music

-In 2004 she sang the title role in the premiere of Johannes Maria Staud's opera Berenice at the Munich Biennale.
-She premiered Beat Furrer's Invocation III (the third scene of invocation) for soprano and ensemble on words from the 16th century on 17 September 2004, in Innsbruck, with the Klangforum Wien conducted by the composer.
+In 2004 she sappeared in the title role in the world premiere of Johannes Maria Staud's opera Berenice at the Munich Biennale.
+She premiered Beat Furrer's Invocation III (the third scene of invocation) for soprano and ensemble on texts from the 16th century on 17 September 2004, in Innsbruck, with the Klangforum Wien conducted by the composer.
 In 2006 she sang Gérard Grisey's final work Quatre Chants pour franchir le seuil with the Klangforum Wien and Simone Young in Hamburg.
 She performed the solo of Mahler's Symphony No. 4 with the Orchestre des Champs-Élysées conducted by Herreweghe.
 Her debut at the Salzburg Festival in 2007 was again Grisey's Quatre Chants, conducted by Emilio Pomárico.
-In 2009 Dorothee Mields and Andreas Karasiak were the soloists in the requiem composition Schwarz vor Augen und es ward Licht of Harald Weiss dedicated to the Knabenchor Hannover, premiered on 31 October 2009, with the North German Radio Symphony Orchestra.
+In 2009 Mields and Andreas Karasiak were the soloists in the requiem composition Schwarz vor Augen und es ward Licht by Harald Weiss dedicated to the Knabenchor Hannover, premiered on 31 October 2009, with the North German Radio Symphony Orchestra.

 Festivals

-Mields has performed at many international festivals, including Bachwoche Ansbach, the Bach Festival of Köthen, the Bachfest Leipzig, the Handel Festival, Halle, and the Handel Festival, Göttingen, the Suntory Music Foundation Festival, the Boston Early Music Festival, the Tanglewood Music Festival, the Music Festival of Bremen, the Vienna Festival Weeks, and the Flanders Festival in Bruges.
+Mields has performed at international festivals, including Bachwoche Ansbach, the Bach Festival of Köthen, the Bachfest Leipzig, the Handel Festival, Halle, and the Handel Festival, Göttingen, the Suntory Music Foundation Festival, the Boston Early Music Festival, the Tanglewood Music Festival, the Music Festival of Bremen, the Vienna Festival Weeks, and the Flanders Festival in Bruges.
 At the Tanglewood Festival she performed Bach's Mass in B minor in 2007 with the Netherlands Bach Society.

 Mields has been a teacher at the Hochschule für Musik "Franz Liszt", Weimar.